urbanware-org/inhibit/README.md

 However, the problem with these aliases is that you may get used to typing them and also execute them on the wrong system.

-So, to avoid this, the `inhibit.sh` script will prompt to confirm the hostname of the system you are on in order to execute the given command to shutdown, reboot or whatever.
+So, to avoid this, the `inhibit.sh` script will prompt to enter the hostname of the system you are on in order to execute the given command to shutdown, reboot or whatever.

 [Top](#inhibit-)